iMerica/job-offer-selector/README.md

 A Job Offer Decision Making Framework in Python

 # Background
-iThis is a proof of concept framework for selecting job offers.The general idea is to remove emotions from the decision making process and first think about whats important to you, then compare each offer against those things.
+This is a proof of concept framework for selecting job offers.The general idea is to remove emotions from the decision making process and first think about whats important to you, then compare each offer against those things.

-Data below is for example purposes only and do not reflect my views about the companies.
+The data included is for example purposes only and do not reflect my views about the companies.

 # @Todo:
 - Make this an interactive CLI (enter priorties, then enter offers, then tell the user which offer to take)